configcat/docs/website/docs/targeting/targeting-overview.md

 ### Targeting Rule

-A targeting rule is a collection of conditions (IF / AND items) and values (THEN item).
-It is used to determine whether a feature flag or setting is enabled or not for a specific user.
+A *targeting rule* consists of two parts: a collection of conditions and a value to serve.
+In case the conditions are met (the targeting rule *matches*), the value is served to the user.
 More about targeting rules [here].

 ### Condition (IF / AND item)